Nonflat bands and chiral symmetry in magic-angle twisted bilayer graphene: Symmetric state and many-body projection

-The matrix ${h}(\kk)_{nm}$ contains the dispersion of the normal state plus a counter-term to avoid double-counting the valence bands $0<n\leq -n_B/2$, and a term related to the order of the fermionic operators, see the Supplementary Materials \cite{Note1} for details.
+The matrix ${h}(\kk)_{nm}$ contains the dispersion of the normal state plus a counter-term to avoid double-counting the valence bands $0<n\leq -n_B/2$, and a term related to the order of the fermionic operators, see Appendix \ref{appb} for details.
 On the other hand, ${\rho}_{\boldsymbol{r}s}$ is the density relative to charge neutrality,